sungnga/react-revents/README.md

     import { uploadToFirebaseStorage } from '../../firestore/firebaseService'
     import { updateUserProfilePhoto } from '../../firestore/firestoreService';
     ```
   - Create a loading state to handle the loading indicator.
-Use useState() hook and inititalize its value to false
+Use useState() hook and initialize its value to false
     - `const [loading, setLoading] = useState(false);`
   - Write a handleUploadImage function that uploads the photo to FirebaseStorage, updates the photoURL property in Firestore user doc and in user profile firebase.auth, and adds the photo to the Firestore photos collection.
 It's done by executing the uploadToFirebaseStorage() and updateUserProfilePhoto() methods
-    - First thing is call the setLoading() methdod to set the loading indicator to true
+    - First thing is call the setLoading() method to set the loading indicator to true
     - Second, we want to give each of the image we upload a unique name.
 To do that we'll make use of the cuid library to give us a unique id and a utility function to give us the file extension
     - Third, create an uploadTask by calling the uploadToFirebaseStorage() method with the image and filename to upload to FirebaseStorage
       - The uploadTask will return a snapshot or we can get a snapshot from the uploadTask